sunpy/ndcube/docs/slicing.rst

 In addition to slicing by index, `~ndcube.NDCube` supports slicing by real world coordinates via the `~ndcube.NDCube.crop` method.
 This takes two iterables of high level coordinate objects, e.g. `~astropy.time.Time`, `~astropy.coordinates.SkyCoord`, `~astropy.coordinates.SpectralCoord`, `~astropy,units.Quantity` etc.
 Each iterable describes a single location in the data array in real world coordinates.
-The first iterable describes the lower corner of the region of interest and thus contains the lower limit of each real world coordinate.
-The second iterable represents the upper corner of the region of interest and thus contains the upper limit of each real world coordinate.
-The crop method identifies the smallest rectangular region in the data array that contains both the lower and upper limits in all the real world coordinates, and crops the `~ndcube.NDCube` to that region.
+The crop method identifies the smallest rectangular region in the data array that contains all the specified coordinates, and crops the `~ndcube.NDCube` to that region.
 It does not rebin or interpolate the data.
 The order of the high level coordinate objects in each iterable must be the same as that expected by `astropy.wcs.wcsapi.BaseHighLevelWCS.world_to_array_index`, namely in world order.

+In the following example we are working with a three dimensional (spectral, spatial, spatial) cube, and we wish to crop a smaller region of the spectral dimension and a smaller square in the spatial dimensions.
+To crop a rectangular region in the spatial axes, which correctly accounts for any rotation, we need to specify all four corners of the rectangle.
+However, along the one dimensional spectral dimension (which is not correlated to the spatial dimensions) we only need to specify two points.
+We achieve this by replacing the spectral coordinate with `None` in the last two points, this means that these world points are not used in calculating the pixel coordinates to crop the cube to.

 .. code-block:: python